 Soma comes in tablet form.

-The FDA-approved label for Soma lists common side effects including headache, drowsiness, dizziness, nervousness, irritability, insomnia, depression, nausea, vomiting, upset stomach, and hiccups.
+The FDA-approved label for Soma lists common side effects including drowsiness, dizziness, and headache.

-Rare but serious side effects listed for Soma include dependence and seizures.
+Rare but serious side effects listed for Soma include dependence, dangerous sedative effects, and seizures.

 For more details about this treatment, visit: